 Silence.
 Again.
 I saw you trying to start another conversation but you held back.
 So I saved it.

-“Do you know my favourite number?”
+“Do you know my favorite number?”
 I asked.

 “No. You never told me.”